lowlighter/metrics/README.md

     🚧 This plugin is available as pre-release on @master branch (unstable)

-The *activity* plugin displays your recent activity in GitHub.
+The *activity* plugin displays your recent activity on GitHub.

 ![Activity plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.activity.svg)